mechanical-turk/cobalt-base/README.md

 - this will tell cobalt where your /templates and /generators folders are, and then run the tool.

-Step 2: Start Coding!

-You don't need to worry about the cli.
-You don't need to worry about tying things together either.
-Everything is done for you in the background.
-You just need to place your files carefully, because that's how cobalt understands how you want things to be tied.

-If you've followed the steps above, you have something similar to this right now:
+If you've followed the steps, you should have something similar to this:

 ```
 myScaffold